"You mean Matrix?"

 - Bullet Time: In the most memorable example, Ram imitates a move from The Matrix not to dodge bullets, but a teacher's flying spittle.
 Other teachers lampshade this in the above quote.

-- Destination Defenestration: Taken Up to Eleven in the opening, as every single window the main characters touch during the fight scene shatters, even one that Ram lightly puts his foot on once
+- Destination Defenestration: Exaggerated in the opening, as every single window the main characters touch during the fight scene shatters, even one that Ram lightly puts his foot on once

 - Everybody Was Kung-Fu Fighting: In India!